 Yifu’s postdoc project at HKU will investigate the conflict between humans and wild boars in Hong Kong.
 The reasons why more wild boar appear in urban settings, how people perceive the nuisances they cause and the potential management plans for this species will be the focus of this project.
 The outputs will potentially feed into real-life policies to manage wild boar and human interactions in Hong Kong.

-Sagarika Phalke- Research Assistant
+Sagarika Phalke- PhD student

 Sagarika has an MSc in the Psychology of human-animal interactions from the University of Stirling, UK.
 Her focus lies in understanding and improving conditions for wild and captive elephants which can experience differing levels of welfare due to their interactions with humans.
 Therefore, by working with humans that have an impact on elephants, she hopes to create an inclusive approach to elephant welfare and conservation.
 Her long-term goal is to look at improving welfare conditions across the different captive elephant management systems in India, through work with mahouts and the administration and also work with local communities that are affected by negative human-elephant interactions.

 Having worked for a grassroot organization in India, her experience in the field involves research on captive elephant welfare in extensive systems of management and community- based initiatives in dealing with negative interactions with elephants.